HIS2124 – The History of Early Medieval England (c. 400-1000)

 During the course, students will write a compulsory assignment (en kvalifiseringsoppgave) in English.
 A passing grade is required for students to sit the final exam.

 3-days take-home examination: The students have three days to write an assignment.
-The length of the assignment should be 6-10 standard pages (2300 characters without spacing).
+The length of the assignment should be 6-10 standard pages (each page containing 2300 characters without spacing).

 Submit assignments in Inspera

 You submit your assignment in the digital examination system Inspera.
 Read about how to submit your assignment.

 Use of sources and citation